Oriental Adventures: Campaign features

-The book provides rules for ten character classes and three races to be used in place of standard AD&D classes and races.
-The book presents new versions of the barbarian (here a steppe warrior or forest and jungle dweller) and monk, as well as new classes such as the ninja, kensai, wu-jen, and shukenja.
+Oriental Adventures contains rules for ten character classes and three races to be used in place of standard AD&D classes and races.
+The book presents new versions of the barbarian (here a warrior of the steppes, or a dweller of the forest or jungle) and monk, as well as new classes such as the ninja, kensai, wu-jen, and shukenja.

-Kensai "seek to perfect their weapons technique to the exclusion of all else.
+Kensai are weapons masters who "seek to perfect their weapons technique to the exclusion of all else.
 They are deadly in combat, but cannot use magical weaponry because it detracts from the appreciation of their skill".
-Wu-jen are magic-users who must obey their personal taboos to avoid losing all spell powers.
-Shukenja are clerics who become penalized if they kill enemies too freely.
+Wu-jen are spellcasters who must strictly follow their personal taboos to avoid losing all of their spell powers.
+Shukenja are clerics who become punished if they kill enemies too often.
 A ninja character must take one of the other classes as well as the ninja class.
 In keeping with their secret nature, ninja use their normal class as a cover identity; a ninja must be careful to keep his identity secret, as loss of honor (and sudden death) may occur if the PC is unmasked.
 The other classes introduced in the book are the sohei, the bushi (peasant warriors), the samurai, and the yakuza.
-The three new character races are the korobokuru (equivalent to dwarves, without the bad temper and greediness), the hengeyokai (intelligent animals who can shape-change into human form), and the spirit folk (humanoids whose life force is tied to a particular location).
+The three new character races are the korobokuru (roughly equivalent to dwarves, without their tempers and greediness), the hengeyokai (intelligent animal beings that are able to shape-change into human form), and the spirit folk (humanoids whose life force is linked to the well-being of a specific location).
 The book draws on the history of China, Korea, and Japan, and includes information on families, clans, caste, and honor.